mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 Gensha Shibi Zen Master used to be a fisherman.
 You may know the story: every day he went fishing with his father.
 One day, his father fell off the boat into the ocean, and Gensha Shibi tried to help, tried to save him, but he couldn’t, so his father died.
 At that time, Gensha Shibi attained [enlightenment](glossary#enlightenment), so he left the boat and he became a monk immediately after that.

 Then, in the history, Gensha Shibi Zen Master practiced under the guidance of Seppō, who was also one the outstanding Zen Masters in China.
 It is a very interesting story.
-According to *Shōbōgenzō*, written by Dogen, he finally went to Seppō mountain and placed himself under the guidance of Shinkaku – that is another name of Seppō Zen Master – practicing day and night.
+According to *Shōbōgenzō*, written by Dōgen, he finally went to Seppō mountain and placed himself under the guidance of Shinkaku – that is another name of Seppō Zen Master – practicing day and night.
 One day, he took up his traveling pouch and was leaving the mountain, to visit masters widely in other areas and perfect his practice.
 On the way, all of a sudden he struck his toes on a rock, and he peeled the nails off his toes.
 Of course, immediately blood appeared, and he screamed, “Ouch!”
 And then, amidst the intense pain, he had an abrupt self-realization, saying, “This body doesn’t exist.
 Where is the pain coming from?”
 And he returned immediately to Seppō Zen Master.

 #### 5:14